Dog Bite Lawyer in Greeley

 Third-Party Liability

 In some cases, property owners, landlords, or dog sitters may share liability if they contributed to the dangerous situation.
+However, the pet owner is primarily liable for injuries caused by their dog, though others may also be held responsible.
 A Greeley dog bite attorney can investigate every angle to identify all responsible parties.

 An experienced attorney can help determine the most effective path forward based on how and where the attack occurred.